This article has been fact checked by a Board Certified Pediatric Nurse Practitioner. Sources of information for the article are listed at the bottom.

 Non-infectious skin conditions are skin problems that cannot be passed on or transmitted to another person.

-Are There Ways to Prevent My Child From Developing a Skin Condition?
+How Can I Prevent My Child From Developing a Skin Condition?

 - Ensure that your child’s bedsheets and blankets are changed and cleaned regularly.